-- 8.10.1 Present research/studies as required under the Aboriginal Cultural Heritage Act 2003 (ACH Act) and describe impacts on Indigenous cultural heritage, taking into account the practices and procedures that would be used to avoid or minimise impacts.
-Develop a Cultural Heritage Management Plan in accordance with the requirements of Part 7 of the ACH Act. - 8.10.2 For non-Indigenous historical heritage, undertake a study of, and describe, the known and potential historical cultural and landscape heritage values of the area potentially affected by the project.
-Any such study should be conducted by an appropriately qualified cultural heritage practitioner.
+- 8.10.1 Unless section 86 of the Aboriginal Cultural Heritage Act 2003 (ACH Act) applies, the proponent must develop a Cultural Heritage Management Plan in accordance with the requirements of Part 7 of the ACH Act). - 8.10.2 For non-Indigenous historical heritage, undertake a study of, and describe, the known and potential historical cultural and landscape heritage values of the area potentially affected by the project.
 Provide strategies to mitigate and manage any negative impacts on non-Indigenous cultural heritage values and enhance any positive impacts.